mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 | **[Search](../search.html)** | Use if the API endpoint returns multiple items.
 An example is List books that will find specific books according to search criteria. |
 | **[Trigger](../trigger.html)** | Use if you wish to watch for any changes in your app/service.
 Examples are Watch new book, which will be triggered whenever a new book has been added to the library |

-Let us start with a simple “Hello world” module that will call our Demo API `/helloworld` endpoint without any parameters and simply pass the response: text `Hello, World!`.
+Let us start with a simple `Hello world` Module that will call our Demo API `/helloworld` endpoint without any parameters and simply pass the response: text `Hello, World!`.

 Click the tab `Modules`.
 The list of all Modules your App consist of will be shown (empty for now).
 Click the large button with plus sign in the right top corner and choose `Create a new Module` from the dropdown menu.
 A dialog will pop up, where you can name your Module, choose its type and provide some description.
 Fill the dialog as shown and click `Save`.

 ![Create a new Module](images/create-a-module.png)

 The new Module will appear in the list.
-Click the module and a page with several tabs will be shown.
-Make sure the tab `Communication` is active and replace the content with the following JSON snippet (do not forgot to press Ctrl+S to save changes):
+Click the Module and a page with several tabs will be shown.
+Make sure the tab `Communication` is active and replace the content of the text area with the following JSON snippet (do not forgot to press Ctrl+S to save changes):

 ```json
 {